Nursing (NURS)

 Fees: Yes.

 Introduction to the fundamentals of nursing practice and the knowledge required to implement patient-centered care through the lifespan in a variety of settings.
-Focus is on safety, basic nursing care, assessment, communication, documentation, and quality care.
+Focus is on evidence-based practice, safety, concepts basic to nursing care, the nursing process, communication, and quality care.

 Prerequisites: Admission to the BSN program.